metallb/metallb/website/content/configuration/_index.md

 ### Enabling BFD support for BGP sessions

-With the experimental FRR mode, BGP sessions can be backed up by BFD sessions in order to provide a quicker path failure detection than BGP alone provides.
+With the FRR mode, BGP sessions can be backed up by BFD sessions in order to provide a quicker path failure detection than BGP alone provides.

 In order to enable BFD, a BFD profile must be added and referenced by a given peer: